zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 ## Background

-In [Blackjack](http://en.wikipedia.org/wiki/Blackjack) the goal is to have a hand that is closer to 21 than the hand of the dealers without ever exceeding a card total of 21.
+In [Blackjack](http://en.wikipedia.org/wiki/Blackjack) the goal is to have a hand that is closer to 21 than the dealer's hand without ever exceeding a card total of 21.

-However, in this simplified version of Blackjack, we'll cut out that "compare with the dealer's hand" part and pretend that the goal of the game is to have a card total of, or very close to, (but never exceeding) 21.
+However, in this simplified version of Blackjack, we'll cut out that "compare with the dealer's hand" part and pretend that the goal of the game is to have a card total of, or very close to, but never exceeding, 21.

 To start, a player gets dealt two cards, each of which have values between 1-11.
 If they happened to get unlucky and have a sum of 22 (two 11-value cards), then they lose.
 Otherwise, they can decide to hit or to stay.